amd112/clusteringEthics/index.md

 ## Clustering Methodology

-Using this numeric abstraction of the text corpus, we are able to think of each row as a vector existing in a high dimensional space that represents a specific text within the corpus.
+Using this numeric abstraction of the text corpus, we are able to think of each row as a point existing in a high dimensional space.
 So how does clustering find different groupings of data?
 'Bag-of-words' models treat any text corpus as just the composition of words it contains - regardless of order or meaning.
 There are many methods to do clustering, even within the space of 'bag-of-words' models.
 All hierarchical clustering methods, the category of algorithm used, follow a similar algorithm, outlined below.

 For a cluster *i*, containing *n<sub>i</sub>* objects, let the distance to cluster *j*, where *i* and *j* are arbitrary, be *d<sub>ij</sub>*. *D* represents the set of distances between all *ij* pairs, and *N* the number of objects to cluster.